AC & Heating Installation, Service, & Repair in Green Valley FAQ’s

 Q: How do air conditioners work?

-A: Air conditioners perform two basic functions, heat removal and moisture removal.
-Even though you live in Arizona, we do have our monsoon season with its higher-than-normal humidity levels.
-The lower the humidity level, the more comfortable you will feel at a given temperature.
 As your warm indoor air is drawn up through the filter, it passes over a very cold coil that removes the heat and moisture.
 If you’ve ever noticed a plastic pipe running off your roof that drips water, that is the moisture the unit has removed from the inside of your home.

 Q: I set my air conditioning at 80 degrees, but over the course of an hour, the unit runs for over half an hour and then only turns off for about 10 minutes.
 This does not seem normal.
 What is a normal cycle?

-A: How long a unit runs at any one time is dependent on many things, including the size and efficiency of the air conditioning unit, the operating condition of the unit and the temperature swing of the thermostat.
-While typical cycle times are approximately 10 minutes on and 10 minutes off, the longer the unit runs, the more efficient it is.
-However, longer-than-necessary run times can indicate a problem with the unit.
 To see if your system is performing like it should, get a hold of a couple of quick response thermometers and put one in the return grill (the grill where your filter goes) and the other one in the supply register (the vent that blows the cold air into the room) closest to the return grill.
 You should see about a 20-degree difference between the two readings.
 If not, it can indicate that you have refrigerant or air flow problems.
-It is very hard to determine if your cycling pattern is normal without an inspection of the system.
-I recommend having a contractor inspect the unit.

 Q: I have a 25-year-old, two-and-a-half or three-ton heat pump in my 1,400 sq. ft. house.
 It just keeps on running.
 If I installed a new high efficiency unit, would I recoup the cost with lower energy bills?

-A: Replacing the old heat pump with a new unit you should save you at least 50% on air conditioning costs.
+Replacing the old heat pump with a new unit you should save you at least 50% on air conditioning costs.
 SRP recommends a minimum efficiency rating of 13 SEER; however, you should rely on your contractor to determine the best unit for your specific situation.
-Proper sizing is very important.
-A larger-than-necessary unit will cost more to purchase and will also cost more to operate each month.
-Make sure your contractor performs a heat gain and loss analysis on the house, which will help you select the proper size unit.

 Q: We have a two-story house that is five years old.
 We have two air conditioners, and we have consistently had problems with one of them running out of Freon.
 Last year, the contractor replaced the compressor in the unit.
 The drainage pipe that runs out of the house is constantly dripping water at a pretty steady pace.
 Is that a bad sign?

-A: It means that your unit is removing the moisture from inside of your house and depositing it outside.
-However, the output of the condensate drain should vary as the indoor and outdoor humidity rises and falls.
 During normal operation, the evaporator coil located inside your air conditioner becomes very cold.
 As the air from inside your house is drawn through this coil, the air is cooled and the moisture is removed.
 The cold air is returned to your house through the supply registers and the moisture drains to the bottom of the coil, into a drain pan and out the condensate drain.

 Q: I thought a central air conditioner was supposed to remove humidity from the home and blow cool, dry, air.
 But the more ours runs, the higher the humidity, up to 30 to 40%.
 We had it checked and were told there is nothing wrong.

-A: The longer a properly operating air conditioner runs, the lower the humidity should be.
+The longer a properly operating air conditioner runs, the lower the humidity should be.
 Several things could be wrong with your unit:

-1. There is a drainpipe, usually a white plastic pipe, coming out of your unit that should be dripping water this time of the year at a pretty good volume.
+- There is a drainpipe, usually a white plastic pipe, coming out of your unit that should be dripping water this time of the year at a pretty good volume.
 This water is the moisture from your house.
 If it isn’t able to discharge this water when your air conditioner is running, it will continually put it back into your home, increasing the humidity level.

-1. There could be a leak in the ductwork that distributes the cold air to the rooms of your house.
+- There could be a leak in the ductwork that distributes the cold air to the rooms of your house.
 The leak can add hot, humid air to the air being distributed to the rooms.

 Vacation Settings